Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "If only we could convince them of that," added Harry.

-"Hmm," said Hermione as she bit her bottom lip.
+"Hmm," stated Hermione as she bit her bottom lip.
 "That could be a problem."

 "Yeah," agreed Brianna.
 "The elves that get confiscated by the Ministry because of abuse simply end up with different, non-abusive owners."